About the Payne-Phalen Community Band

 General Overview of the Payne-Phalen Community Band:

-Our members pay annual dues: $60 -- this allows us to keep up with associated costs throughout the year (purchasing music, permits for use of the space, etc).
+• Our members pay annual dues of $60.
+This allows us to keep up with associated costs throughout the year (purchasing music, permits for use of the space, etc).

 Todd Hanlon-Alle has been a teacher since 2013.
-He started his career in teaching as a Spanish teacher while teaching an after school band.
-After teaching Spanish for six years, he decided to make the move to teaching music full time and spent the next four years teaching Band and Orchestra at E-STEM Middle School in the St. Paul Public School District.
-In 2023 he moved to Johnson High School where he currently teaches Band, Orchestra, and Guitar.
+As an avid traveler, Spanish language enthusiast, and musician, he went to college for both Spanish and Music Education.
+He started his career in teaching as a Spanish teacher while simultaneously teaching an after school band.
+After teaching Spanish for six years, he decided to make the move to teaching music full time and spent the next four years as the founding Band and Orchestra teacher at E-STEM Middle School in the St. Paul Public School District.
+In 2023 he moved to Johnson High School in the same school district where he currently teaches Band, Orchestra, and Guitar.

 Todd plays trumpet and studied Music Education and Spanish Education at St. John's University and Minnesota State University - Mankato.
 In 2017 he earned a Master's Degree in Comparative and International Development Education from the University of Minnesota.
 He recently earned a second Master’s degree in Music Education from the American Band College in Ashland, Oregon through Central Washingon University.